 On holiday with Beatrix Potter

-If you’re holidaying in the Lakes this summer, why not compare your trip with Beatrix’s?
+If you’re holidaying in the Lakes this autumn, why not compare your trip with Beatrix’s?
 Over at the Beatrix Potter Gallery.

 Fancy relaxing with something delicious to eat?
 Try: